 Unsurprisingly, fish scales are a textured ceiling finish that will give the appearance of a fish-scaled ceiling.
-Fish scale ceilings are most commonly seen in homes with Asian, African, or Caribbean-themed architecture.
+Often, you’ll see fish-scale ceiling texture in homes with Asian, African, or Caribbean-themed architecture.

 Layered ceiling texture

 A layered ceiling texture is a drywall finish that simulates the appearance of layers.
-This type of texture can be used for many different architectural settings.
+You can use this type of smooth ceiling texture for many different architectural settings.

-The layered texture is most often seen as faux ceilings because it does not require much work, allowing easy installation.
+You’ll most often see layered ceilings done as faux ceilings because it does not require as much work.
 A layer ceiling finish can be applied to any room in the home or workplace.